KareemSolimanDev/OOBS-Object_Oriented_Bank_System/README.md

 ## 📝 Project notes.

+1. **important note :** this project from my own creation not following any course or bootcamp.
+2. **another one :** Every line of code, every image in this project is mine (my creation) ,not from any external source.
-1. I didn't study how to do SDLC steps **yet**, but i will try make them by name meaning.
+3. I didn't study how to do SDLC steps **yet**, but i will try make them by name meaning.

 ***